CGrant109/Web-Design-Challenge/README.md

 ## Installation

-Code was tested using

-## Additional Analysis
+Pages were tested using Preview option within VSCODE on each page.